SC town official fired over Facebook post calling for shooting of George Floyd protesters

 “You cannot tolerate it,” the veteran Democrat said.
 “It’s something that’s outrageous.”

-Clerks of court are administrative employees that manage documents, distribute court orders, prepare meeting agendas and handle other secretarial duties for judges, attorneys and other court officers.
+Clerks of court are administrative employees who manage documents, distribute court orders, prepare meeting agendas and handle other secretarial duties for judges, attorneys and other court officers.

 Carter worked closely with Judge Robert Stucks, an African American.
-The newspaper left a message with Stucks’ office Monday morning that hasn’t been returned.
+The Post and Courier left a message with Stucks’ office Monday morning that hasn’t been returned.

-Carter was sharing an NBC News story that reported protesters in Nashville had set the city’s historic courthouse and city hall on fire.
-Carter's post has since disappeared from Facebook, along with her profile.

-Darlington Police Chief Kelvin Washington declined to comment Monday morning, referring questions to Garland.
+Darlington Police Chief Kelvin Washington declined to comment on Monday morning, referring questions to Garland.

 The home phone number listed for Carter appeared to have been disconnected.
 Garland declined to provide a phone number for her.